zammad/zammad-admin-documentation/system/integrations/smime/prerequisites.rst

 Limitations
 -----------

-Please note that Zammad by default distrust senders.
+Please note that Zammad will distrust senders by default.
 This means that you're always required to provide certificate data, no matter if for signing or encrypting.